Revised March 24, 2016; September 14, 2017

 1. The immoral actions described in the previous post (“Ten Immoral Actions (Dasa Akusala)”) are the ones that accrue “bad kamma” and will bring “bad results” including rebirth in the lower four realms.

 - The word “kusala” (“ku“+”sala” where “ku” is for “kunu” or defilements and “sala” means “drop” or “get rid of”) means getting rid of defilements.
-Thus kusala kriya are actions that help remove greed, hate, and ignorance.
+Thus kusala kriya are actions that help remove greed, hate, and ignorance (raga, dosa, moha).

-- Akusala kriya do the opposite, i.e., they help accumulate greed, hate, and ignorance.
+- Akusala kriya or akusala kamma do the opposite, i.e., they help accumulate greed, hate, and ignorance.
 Strong versions of akusala kriya are called päpa kiriya, or päpa kamma.

-- There is another set of actions called punna kriya; such an action leads to the joy in the heart and are opposite to akusala or päpa kriya; they help purify the mind.
+- There is another set of actions called punna kriya; such an action leads to the joy in the heart and are opposite to akusala or päpa kriya; they help purify the mind, and also lead to good rebirths in the future.

-- Punna kriya are meritorious actions like giving, but depending on the intention MAY NOT necessarily lead to the elimination of greed, hate, and ignorance.
+3. Punna kriya are meritorious actions like giving, but depending on the intention MAY NOT necessarily lead to the elimination of greed, hate, and ignorance.
 For example, one may give to charity, but may be hoping for a “return” by expecting good rewards for that action (akusala kriya).
-Thus depending on the intention, a punna kriya may become a kusala or akusala kriya).
 Either way, the Buddha encouraged punna kriya.

 - One will always gain merits with punna kriya, but those merits will be much enhanced if one does those with understanding of the anicca nature (here they become true kusala kriya).

-2. Acts done with avoidance of any akusala kamma is kusala kamma.
+4. Acts done with avoidance of any akusala kamma are kusala kamma.
 Thus the ten kusala kamma are those that avoid the ten akusala kamma without any ulterior mundane motive, i.e., to attain rewards in the 31 realms.

 - Any punna kriya makes one’s mind joyous.
 For example, one who may not have even heard of Buddha Dhamma may give food to a hungry person and feel the “joy of heart” because it is a punna kriya.
 It also makes one’s mind susceptible to comprehend the true nature, i.e., anicca, dukkha, anatta.